 Halloween has always been a day that is surrounded by an air of death and fright, but we as a society know that these grisly images and macabre masks are for fun.
 In reality, we still wish to avoid the mortal dangers of the world regardless of how in-depth we go with our festivities.

-The problem with this is that Halloween has not only been a day for spooky skeletons and your David S. Pumpkins of the world.
-It has also historically been a very crime filled day due to the inordinate number of people on the streets, folks opening their homes when the doorbell rings and general ease for criminals to sneak around in the night with who knows what underneath their costumes.
+Historically, Halloween has been a very crime filled day due to the inordinate number of people on the streets, folks opening their homes when the doorbell rings, and general ease for criminals to sneak around in the night with who knows what underneath their costumes.

-Well, we at Concealed Carry Inc. have spent the last few Halloweens talking to you about the potential dangers that surround this scary evening and what you should do to prepare yourself and be ready for anything this holiday has to offer.
+Well, we have spent the last few Halloweens talking to you about the potential dangers that surround this scary evening and what you should do to prepare yourself and be ready for anything this holiday has to offer.

 Is It Really Something to Worry About?

-We take the matter of safety incredibly serious here and if there is a time of heightened danger, we want to let everyone know about it so they can take proper precautions before it happens.
 Halloween is a night of fun but also can be a night of terror if you allow it.
-There are plenty of stories out there about terrible things happening on Halloween.
-We spoke about them last year on Episode 65 of the Concealed Carry Podcast and that was just a select few.
+There are plenty of stories out there about things happening on Halloween.
+We spoke about them on Episode 65 of the Concealed Carry Podcast and that was just a select few.

-Just in 2016 on Halloween there were incidents such as parties interrupted by Freddy Krueger, a Halloween Shooting of a 5-year-old boy, a Halloween shooting in North Denver that killed 2, and a mass shooting in New York that left 2 dead and 5 injured.
-That is far more violence than any other average day of the year with the possible exception of New Years Eve.
+In 2016 on Halloween there were incidents such as parties interrupted by Freddy Krueger, a Halloween Shooting of a 5-year-old boy, a Halloween shooting in North Denver that killed 2, and a mass shooting in New York that left 2 dead and 5 injured.

 HOW TO STAY SAFE ON HALLOWEEN (WHAT THE GOVERNMENT SAYS)